xds-github/Aneuploidy-drives-teratoma-metastasis/README.md

 # Aneuploidy-drives-teratoma-metastasis
-Code for Aneuploidy drives teratoma metastasis
+The codes for the "aneuploidy drives teratoma metastasis" project.
 The following package are needed: fastp (version: 0.20.0) bwa (version: 0.7.17-r1188)